Welcome to the Charles D. Jacobus Family Foundation website!

 Online Application Process for Charles D. Jacobus Family Foundation (CDJFF)

-Only organizations that have received funding from us in the past five years will be considered.
+Only organizations that have received funding from us in the past ten years will be considered.

-No site visits – if the foundation has questions, we will schedule a call with you.
+No site visits – if the Foundation has questions, we will schedule a Zoom call with you.

 Any additional information you can share with us on how the virus has affected your organization would be greatly appreciated.